 Can a Lawsuit Be Reopened After Settlement?

-Personal injury lawyers often field calls from people who have settled their case and want to know whether they can reopen a lawsuit.
+Personal injury lawyers often field calls from people who have settled their cases and want to know whether they can reopen a lawsuit.
 They may have signed an agreement and learned they did not get enough money.
 Unfortunately, the usual answer to this question is that you cannot reopen the lawsuit once a settlement agreement is signed.
-Absent some extraordinary circumstances.
-Settlement agreements are always final.
+Absent some extraordinary circumstances, settlement agreements are always final.

 Settlement Agreements Are Legal Contracts Between You and the Insurance Company

 You should always understand what exactly a settlement agreement is.
 A settlement is a binding contract between you and the insurance company or defendant.
-The agreement will contain terms to define the parties’ obligations, just like any other contract.
+An accident victim may recover compensation for medical expenses, lost wages and income, pain and suffering, and more.
+However, the agreement will contain terms to define the parties’ obligations, just like any other contract.
 It is necessary to sign this agreement.
 Otherwise, the insurance company will not pay you anything.
 While most of the language in a settlement is boilerplate and standard to most agreements, there may be some customized terms for your specific case.

 Every contract requires something called consideration.
 This term is legal terminology for what you and the other party must do according to the agreement.
 For example, one party pays you money in exchange for you doing something else (or not doing something – waiving legal right counts as not doing something).
 Without consideration, a contract is not enforceable at all.
 To put it differently, an insurance company requires something in return when offering you a settlement.

 The Insurance Company Gets Things From You in Exchange for Their Check

 In a personal injury settlement, the thing that the insurance company does for you is pay you money for your losses.
 In return, they may ask several things from you.
 One thing that they may ask is for you to keep the terms of the agreement confidential.
 The defendant may not want it getting out into the public realm that they have admitted to doing something wrong.